jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 The classic!
 This "bug" was found on a Mark II mechanical component, so not really a program error.
 It must have been *working on my machine*.

 ## More..
-More tidbits I found interesting:
+Tidbits I found interesting:

+* Its started computing 70 years ago!
 * It was Steampunk!
 Ok, I mean it was electro-mechanical.
-The invetor Howard H. Aiken basically built a Babbage engine on steriods.
+The inventor Howard Aiken basically built a Babbage engine on steriods.
 * John Von Neumann used it to help design the atomic bomb.
 Seems most of our high-tech was born in that war.
 * The number system was decimal, not binary.
-So that you could use all your fingers to count?
+So you could use all your fingers to count.
 * It ran solidly for 15 years.
 Seems Moore's Law didn't apply to mechanical computers.
 * The inventor did not give attribution IBM, who funded and helped to build it.
-I guess they employed lots of laywers only after this incident.
+I guess after this they starterd employing lots of laywers.

+Hope you enjoyed this discovery as much as I did.

 {% include twitter_include.html %}